Muscular imbalance: push versus pull

-We recently received a question that speaks to the questions of whether there is a muscular imbalance that is created through the yoga practice.
-This is tied to a relatively common way of framing the conversation of what muscles are utilized from the perspective of muscles that either push or pull.
+We recently received a question about whether muscular imbalance is potentially created through the yoga practice.
+This question points to a relatively common way of framing that conversation.
+That is, a perspective that muscles either either push or pull.

 Laurent wrote in with this question and comment:

 “One thing yoga asana is missing is the functional strength movement of pull.
 We push so much, but we don’t pull much at all.
 You wrote a great article that recommends cardiovascular exercise in addition to yoga, but would you also encourage yogis to practice some exercise that involves pulling?
 Since our shoulder girdle is out of balance between the muscles that push and those that pull, doesn’t that make our shoulders more safe to balance it out?
 And, could that balance bring more control and safety?
 Thank you!”

 This is a question that comes up from time to time.
 So, in this article I’ll try to address the question of push versus pull.
 And, I’ll talk about whether there is a muscular imbalance created by the type of muscular action we do in yoga.
 Let’s start by taking apart Laurent’s comment a little bit and look at each part of it.